AhmetFarukAlkan/K-zma-Bilader/README.md

 # Kizma-Bilader
+Run the program with C.
 if the display is distorted at your pc.
-Make smaller your word size
+Make smaller your word size.